An international view

 From time to time these newsletters include personal international or UK views of the construction programme for nuclear plants.
-This month we have a report from the USA by Dan Yurman, reproduced with permission.
+This month we have a report from the USA by Dan Yurman, reproduced with permission from “An international view” of nuclear energy issues for 2018.

 China is outpacing all other countries except Russia in the development of advanced nuclear reactor technologies.
 The U.S. has lost its place as global leader in this field.
 CGN’s Hualong One has entered the detailed review phase of the Generic Design Assessment (GDA) in the UK.
 In return for a 33% equity stake in the Hinkley Point C twin EPRs, the Chinese state owned firm gets a shot at building two of its reactors at the Bradwell site.
 It is a major coup for China’s nuclear export effort which is part of its grand “Belt & Road” effort.